 A program that focuses on the mathematical and statistical analysis of risk, and their applications to insurance and other business management problems.
 Includes instruction in forecasting theory, quantitative and non-quantitative risk measurement methodologies, development of risk tables, secondary data analysis, and computer-assisted research methods.

-Illinois awards the most Bachelors degrees in Actuarial Science of all US states with 160 degrees being granted last year.
-Students interested in Actuarial Science can expect around 44% percent of their classmates to be women and 56% percent of their classmates to be male.
+Pennsylvania awards the most Masters degrees in Actuarial Science of all US states with 152 degrees being granted last year.
+Students interested in Actuarial Science can expect around 41% percent of their classmates to be women and 59% percent of their classmates to be male.
 Most students graduating in this field earn a Bachelors degree.
 The average starting salary for an undergraduate degree in Actuarial Science is $60,800.

-If you want to major in Actuarial Science, then you should think about attending Bentley University!
-This school awards about 32 degrees at the Bachelors degree level in Actuarial Science every year.
+If you want to major in Actuarial Science, then you should think about attending Drexel University!
+This school awards about 56 degrees at the Masters degree level in Actuarial Science every year.

-For Actuarial Science majors, some of the most in demand jobs include Insurance Underwriters, Business Teachers, Postsecondary and Actuaries.
+For Actuarial Science majors, some of the most in demand jobs include Business Teachers, Postsecondary, Insurance Underwriters and Actuaries.
 Additionally, Actuarial Science graduates may find a high-paying job, such as Actuaries or Business Teachers, Postsecondary.